Dylllllan/learn-async-javascript/src/lessons/parallel/lesson.md

 In this snippet, we've given `Promise.all()` an **array** of promises.
 Each of these promises could take any amount of time to complete, and we don't know which will finish last so we can continue with our program.

 `Promise.all()` combines all of these promises and gives us one we can wait for.
-Once **all** of the promises in the array have completed, the promise will resolve and we can continue with our program.
+Once **all** of the promises in the array have completed, the promise will resolve, giving us an array of the results, and we can then continue with our program.

 ---